charpeni/turborepo-summary/README.md

 ## Usage

+> [!TIP]
+> If you are looking to generate a markdown report from Turborepo running on GitHub Actions, check this GitHub Action that does it for you: [turborepo-summary-action](https://github.com/charpeni/turborepo-summary-action)

 First, generate a Turborepo run summary JSON file by running any turbo command with the `--summarize` flag:

 ```bash